 Wolf Creek debuted in 1939, and has been owned and operated by the Pitcher family for three generations since 1974.
 Wolf Creek’s 20-year master plan to add five lifts and 1,000 acres with a tram to the backside.
 But Wolf Creek must work with The US National Forest for these expansion plans which includes first replacing the Treasure Chair with a quad and relocating that double.

-For families, Wolf Creek is a fun, snowy ski resort that doesn’t get the acclaim or the crowds – typically open from Early November to early April.
+Wolf Creek is a fun, snowy ski area that doesn’t get the acclaim or the crowds – typically open from Early November to early April.
 At Wolf Creek you and your family are likely to get fresh snow and meet friendly local Coloradans.

 Wolf Creek Ski Images